feelpp/feelpp-book/GettingStarted/prerequisites/cmake.md

 ##CMAKE
 CMake is a tool that helps simplify the build process for development projects across different platforms.
-CMake automates the generation of buildsystems such as Makefiles and Visual Studio project files.
+CMake automates the generation of buildsystems such as ***Makefiles*** and Visual Studio project files.
-CMake is a 3rd party tool with its own [documentation](http://www.cmake.org/documentation/).

 CMake is controlled by writing instructions in CMakeLists.txt files.
 Each directory in your project should have a CMakeLists.txt file.
 What is nice about CMake is that CMakeLists.txt files in a sub-directory inherit properties set in the parent directory, reducing the amount of code duplication.

-####creating a cmake file
-Native CMake projects that are intended to be used by other projects (e.g. libraries, but also tools that could be useful as a build-utility, such as documentation generators, wrapper generators, etc.) should provide at a minimum a ``` <name>Config.cmake``` or a ```<lower-name>-config.cmake``` file.
-This file can then be used by the ```find_package()`` command in *config-mode* to provide information about *include-directories*, *libraries* and their *dependencies*, required *compile-flags* or locations of *executables*.

-####Building with CMake
+**Building with CMake**
 Setting up a bunch of CMakeLists.txt files will not immediately allow you to build your project.
 CMake is just a cross platform wrapper around more traditional build systems.
 In the case of linux, this means make.
 A quick preprocessing step will convert your CMakeLists.txt description into a traditional make build system automatically.
 One nice and highly recommended feature of CMake is the ability to do out of source builds.
 In this way you can make all your .o files, various temporary depend files, and even the binary executables without cluttering up your source tree.

-For documentation(using doxygen) purposes, we can configure our CMake file so that when we run the ```cmake``` and ```make``` commands, doxygen automatically geneates the documentation if desired.
-Lets take a look at a simple CMakeLists.txt file for our simple dummy project.
+Here below is a cmake for our simple project.
 ```sh
 set(CMAKE_CXX_COMPILER /usr/bin/clag++ 3.6.0)
 cmake_minimum_required(VERSION 2.8.9 FATAL_ERROR)